ioBroker/ioBroker.vis/README.md

 * (foxriver76) fixed import of views, which were inside a folder
 * (foxriver76) fixed theme also applied in iframe
 * (foxriver76) do not simply reuse widget ids when importing or copying views
-* (foxriver76) implemented basic bulb widget as react widget
+* (foxriver76) implemented basic bulb widget as React widget
 * (foxriver76) made script tags work in basic html widget

 ### 2.9.2 (2023-11-29)